 How to Deal With Conflict in the Workplace

 At some point in your career, you will eventually come across a conflict.
 Handling these issues can be confusing and frustrating.
-Keep in mind that throughout the process, it’s important to handle the situation in a professional manner.
-Resolving the problem as soon as possible will help the issue from escalating into something bigger.
+Remember that throughout the process, it’s important to handle the situation professionally.
+Resolving the problem as soon as possible helps the issue from escalating into something bigger.